Description

 Acoustical Specification

-- The NPL absorber fully meets the requirements for radiation force balance targets, covering the frequency range 1-15MHz3.
+- The NPL absorber fully meets the requirements for radiation force balance targets, covering the frequency range 1 MHz to 15 MHz3

 References